elix/elix/README.md

 ```

 The Elix project itself _requires no build step_.
 You are free to use your preferred tools to bundle the Elix modules for better network performance.

+## TypeScript

+See the [sample TypeScript project](https://github.com/elix/typescript-example) showing how to use Elix components in a TypeScript application.
+Elix includes TypeScript declaration files so that you can confirm that interactions with Elix components are type safe.

 # Core principles